 Having certain chemical exposures

-Some studies have linked exposure to Agent Orange, an herbicide used during the Vietnam War, to an increased risk of CLL.
-Some other studies have suggested that farming and long-term exposure to certain pesticides may be linked to an increased risk of CLL, but more research is needed to be sure.
+Pesticides: Some other studies have suggested that farming and long-term exposure to certain pesticides and other chemicals may be linked to an increased risk of CLL, but more research is needed to be sure.

 Family history